bcc-code/developer.bcc.no/_apis/index.md

 # Getting Started

 ## Request access
-We recommend first using the sandbox for local development, and only getting the production access when releasing the product
+We recommend first using the sandbox for local development, and only getting the production access when releasing to production

-   1. Write a email to [it@bcc.no](mailto:it@bcc.no), your email should include the following information.
+### Write a email to [it@bcc.no](mailto:it@bcc.no)

+Your email should include the following information:

-       * The environment to which you need access
+1. The environment to which you need access
-       * Name for your application
+2. Name for your application
-       * Scopes you need access to, with a reason for each scope
+3. Scopes you need access to, with a reason for each scope
-       * Link to the privacy policy (if the application is third party)
+4. Link to the privacy policy (if the application is third party)

-   2. BCC IT will respond to your request with OAuth2 ```CLIENT_ID``` and ```CLIENT_SECRET``` of the application with access to the requested environment.
+BCC IT will create an application with the requested permissions and respond with it's OAuth2 ```CLIENT_ID``` and ```CLIENT_SECRET```

 ## Generate a token